 www.abanet.org/aging has a “Consumer Tool Kit for Health Care Decisionmaking” put together by the American Bar Association.

 www.uslivingwillregistry.com is a national registry for living wills.

-In addition, my bill (HB861 - 1998) allows a person to designate someone other than a family member to make end-of-life decisions on his or her behalf.
-Prior to this, hospitals and others would only deal with next of kin.
+As you go think about your decisions, you may wish to designate someone other than a family member to make end-of-life decisions on your behalf.
+Prior to a change I got passed, hospitals and others would only deal with next of kin.

 Dave and I know that we are incredibly lucky that both of us are still in good health.
 With homage to the spirit of the 83-year-old washing her 2nd story windows and to the genes I inherited from my great-grandmother, I still downhill ski!
 Most of my family members were

 not so fortunate.
 I believe these blessings as well as inevitable challenges give me a special obligation to being a voice for the full range of life's experience.